-Having thought about everything, I think that it would be fair and reasonable in all the circumstances of Mr F's complaint for Creation to put things right by recalculating the original loan based on the known and assumed savings and income to Mr F from the solar panels over the 5 year term of the loan so he pays no more than that, and he keeps the solar panel system, and any future benefits once the loan has ended.
+Creation should put things right by recalculating the original loan based on the known and assumed savings and income to Mr F from the solar panels over a ten-year period so he pays no more than that, and he keeps the solar panel system, and any future benefits once the loan has ended.

-In the event the calculation shows that Mr F is paying (or has paid) more than he should have Creation needs to reimburse Mr F accordingly.
-Should the calculation show that the misrepresentation has not caused a financial loss, then the calculation should be shared with Mr F by way of explanation.
+Because the calculation shows that Mr F is paying (or has paid) more than he should have, then Creation needs to reimburse him accordingly.

-If the calculation shows there is a loss, then where the loan is ongoing, I require Creation to restructure Mr F's loan.
-It should recalculate the loan to put Mr F in a position where the solar panel system is cost neutral over the 5-year loan term.
+Because the calculation shows there is a loss, then where the loan is ongoing, I require Creation to restructure Mr F's loan.
+It should recalculate the loan to put Mr F in a position where the solar panel system is cost neutral over a ten-year period.

-Normally, by recalculating the loan this way, Mr F's monthly repayments would reduce, meaning that he would've paid more each month than he should've done resulting in an overpayment balance.
+Normally, by recalculating the loan this way, a consumer's monthly repayments would reduce, meaning that they would've paid more each month than they should've done resulting in an overpayment balance.
 And as a consumer would have been deprived of the monthly overpayment, I would expect a business to add 8% simple interest from the date of the overpayment to the date of settlement.

 So, I think the fairest resolution would be to let Mr F have the following options as to how he would like his overpayments to be used:

-- a) the overpayments are used to reduce the outstanding balance of the loan and he continues to make his current monthly payment resulting in the loan finishing early, - b) the overpayments are used to reduce the outstanding balance of the loan and he pays a new monthly payment until the end of the loan term, - c) the overpayments are returned to Mr F and he continues to make his current monthly payment resulting in his loan finishing early, or - d) the overpayments are returned to Mr F and he pays a new monthly payment until the end of the loan term.
+- A. the overpayments are used to reduce the outstanding balance of the loan and he continues to make his current monthly payment resulting in the loan finishing early, - B. the overpayments are used to reduce the outstanding balance of the loan and he pays a new monthly payment until the end of the loan term, - C. the overpayments are returned to Mr F and he continues to make his current monthly payment resulting in his loan finishing early, or - D. the overpayments are returned to Mr F and he pays a new monthly payment until the end of the loan term.

-If Mr F accepts my decision, he should indicate on the acceptance form which option he wishes to accept
+If Mr F accepts my decision, he should indicate on the acceptance form which option he wishes to accept.

-If Mr F has settled the loan, Creation should pay Mr F the difference between what he paid in total and what the loan should have been under the restructure above, with 8% interest.
+If Mr F has settled the loan, Creation should pay him the difference between what he paid in total and what the loan should have been under the restructure above, with 8% interest.

-If Mr F has settled the loan by refinancing, Mr F should supply evidence of the refinance to Creation, and Creation should:
+If Mr F has settled the loan by refinancing, he should supply evidence of the refinance, to Creation and Creation should:

 - 1. Refund the extra Mr F paid each month with the Creation loan. - 2.
 Add simple interest from the date of each payment until Mr F receives his refund. - 3.
 Refund the extra Mr F paid with the refinanced loan. - 4.
 Add simple interest from the date of each payment until Mr F receives his refund. - 5.
-Pay Mr F the difference between the amount now owed and the amount he would've owed if the system had been self-funding
+Pay Mr F the difference between the amount now owed and the amount he would've owed if the system had been self-funding over a ten-year period.